Metabolis/daw-project-organiser/README.md

 - 📫 **Bug Reports**: [GitHub Issues](https://github.com/Metabolis/daw-project-organiser/issues)
 - 💬 **Questions**: [GitHub Discussions](https://github.com/Metabolis/daw-project-organiser/discussions)

-## Privacy & Updates

-This app stays up-to-date by checking for new versions once a day.
-It sends only your current app version and OS (e.g., Windows 11) to the update server.
-No personal information is ever collected or stored.

-You can disable this at any time in Settings → Check for Updates.

 ## Support Development

 If you find this tool useful and want to support its development, donations are greatly appreciated!